3-Students-Side-by-side

 “I did not have to go through the frustration of finding the right tutor myself.
 I shared my requirements over WhatsApp and within 3 hours, I got connected with the right tutor. “—Mohammed, Purdue University

 “MEB is a boon for students like me due to its focus on advanced subjects and courses.
-Not just tutoring, but these guys are good in hw/project help too.
+Not just tutoring, but these guys provides hw/project guidance too.
 I mostly got 90%+ in all my assignments.”—Amanda, LSE London

 Homework Help

-by tutor Raj
+by tutor Goutham TS

-University of Lille (France)
+University of Birmingham (UK)

 Homework Help